Snapcommerce raises $85M to make over your mobile shopping experience – TechCrunch

 The Toronto, Ontario-based startup has built out an AI-driven, vertical-agnostic platform that uses messaging in an effort to personalize the mobile shopping experience and “deliver the best promotional prices.”
 While it was initially focused on the travel industry, the company is now branching out into other consumer verticals — hence its name change.

-Inovia Capital and Lion Capital co-led the new growth round, which included participation from Acrew DCF, Thayer Ventures, Full In Partners as well as existing backers Telstra Ventures and Bee Partners.
+Inovia Capital and Lion Capital co-led the new growth round, which included participation from Acrew DCF, Thayer Ventures and Full In Partners, as well as existing backers Telstra Ventures and Bee Partners.
 The financing brings Snapcommerce’s total raised since its 2016 inception to over $100 million.
 Its last raise — a $7.2 million round from Telstra and NBA star Steph Curry — took place in 2019.

 The startup was founded by tech entrepreneurs Hussein Fazal, whose prior company AdParlor grew to $100+ million in revenue, then sold to AdKnowledge back in 2011; and Henry Shi, who previously built uMentioned and worked at Google, where he helped launch YouTube Music Insights, according to previous TechCrunch reporting.

 Snapcommerce launched its first, travel-focused product in 2017.
-It works by using chatbots to interact with customers via messaging apps such as SMS, Facebook and Whatsapp.
+It works by using chatbots to interact with customers via messaging apps such as SMS, Facebook and WhatsApp.
 But the company also has human agents ready to help if people need more assistance, in the past essentially serving as on-demand travel agents.

 Its service is not just for hotels and flights, but also to help people book restaurants and activities too.